AI for Creatives

-As we try to define what it means to be a designer using AI technologies, I wanted to share what I’ve been reading, learning and designing.
-Here is are my current favorite resources.
+As we try to define what it means to be a designer using AI technologies, I want to share great reading list, on the ground learnings and a designers perspective.
 Please feel add your current resources and how they helped you throughout this post.
 Enjoy…

 “Machine learning (more broadly, AI) is the new frontier for all digital designers.
 What’s the application for machine learning in your organization, or for your client company?
 What would you design if you could detect patterns in anything — and act on them?”
 Josh Clark of Big Medium

-I found these resource (not in order) a good place to start getting my head around what AI means as a designer.
+These resources (not in order) are a good place to start learning about AI and the role of a designer.

 AI UX: 7 Principles of Designing Good AI Products AI and machine learning products need very careful designing.
 In this article, David will go through the seven basic AI UX principles products should follow.
 Written by Dávid Pásztor